6 Tips for a Successful Brand Photoshoot with Paige of Studio Bicyclette

 The best way to ensure your expectations for a shoot are met is simply by making them known, and this will help you organize your ideas and also make them easy to share with anyone else who is involved.

 Chances are you’ve already come up with some ideas from the first two steps, so jot those down and continue to brainstorm ideas, using your inspiration board as a stimulus and referring back to your answers from those first two questions to ensure you’re on the right track.

 Try to be as specific as possible when writing down ideas for each shot, and if you have ideas for specific props to be included, the style of shot, or a specific crop, include those details.

 To provide a little context, for the last brand photo shoot I did, in which I wanted to show behind-the-scenes of my creative process and the work that I do, here are a few of the ideas I came up with, which will be used in blog posts, the Studio Bicyclette website and social media:

-Top-down shot of desk - scattered colour chips, notebook, in progress canvases, inspiration images, etc.
+Top-down shot of desk - scattered color chips, notebook, in progress canvases, inspiration images, etc.

 Behind the scenes of styling an image - crafty things/props

 Me working at desk, flipping through Pantone book, laying out images, writing notes.
 Over shoulder, hands in frame, pulled out (standing above)